 On the other hand, Sesno — who was thoroughly engaging and forward-thinking throughout — was effusive in his praise of the model being blazed by 350.org, not a news outfit but a climate change advocacy organization.
 “It’s a great idea — access to technology and the ability to reach young people and engage them with a call to action.
 That’s a magical mix.
 It’s the model of democratic media in many ways.”

 • More Sesno: “Studies show that the average American thinks 27% of the federal budget goes to foreign and humanitarian aid, when the true number is less than 1%.
 Of course, that kind of misinformation skews and distorts the debate in this country.”

 • His take on changes in the mediasphere: “I’m utterly dispirited and totally excited by what’s happening in today’s media environment.”
 The tough part, he said, is getting an audience — because everybody can be his or her own newspaper and TV station.
 “Look at partnerships — it’s the only way this works.”

 • Interesting tidbit from Tom Hudson: “‘Shareholder’ is a word that doesn’t exist in Mandarin [in China].
 They interpret it as stakeholder, having a much broader meaning.”

 • I wasn’t aware that Clean Skies Sunday, aka “The Energy Report,” is in fact an “infomercial funded by the natural gas industry,” as Sesno put it.
 “It troubles me that people don’t know what’s behind that program,” which airs Sunday mornings on ABC.
-JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.